How to Clean Vinyl Floors: 11 Tricks You Need to Know

 Use a doormat

-The first thing you need to know about how to clean vinyl floors is how to prevent them from getting dirty in the first place.
+The first thing you need to know when it comes to vinyl floor cleaner is how to prevent them from getting dirty in the first place.
 A doormat helps keep out your vinyl floor’s two greatest enemies: dirt and chemicals.
 Tracked-in dirt means extra broom time.
 Grit acts like sandpaper, removing the finish from your floor.
 And even though you can’t see them, chemicals from asphalt can stick first to your shoes and then to the floor, causing it to yellow.

 The key to keeping any floor in good shape is to keep it clean, and sheet vinyl is no exception.
 Get the dirt off before it gets ground in, and your vinyl will last longer.
 It’s a good idea to get in the habit of quickly running a soft broom across the kitchen floor every evening after you put the dishes in the dishwasher.